 - Accurate Synchronization

 - Deterministic Latency

-- Controlled Bandwidth
+- · Controlled Bandwidth

-Synchronization is inherently required for many in-car applications, ranging from infotainment to automated driver assist and ultimately autonomous driving.
-Equipment participating in these applications should be time aligned to better than $1\mu s$ across the system.
+Synchronization is inherently required for many industrial applications, for example to allow real-time data recording and/ or precise sequencing of events.
+Equipment participating in these applications should be time aligned to better than 1 μ s across the network.